rizinorg/rizin/test/README.md

 - etc.

-If you add a unit test file, be sure to also add it to `unit/meson.build`, so it is compiled when you compile rizin.
+If you add a unit test file, be sure to also add it to `unit/meson.build`, so it is compiled when you compile Rizin.

 # License